caro1017/caro1017/README.md

 🚀  After graduating as a designer and working in the area, I felt curious about the development which captivated me from the beginning, starting with courses and now with technology.<br>
 🛠  I have knowledge in HTML, CSS, SASS, JavaScript, Bootstrap, Figma, Adobe (Illustrator|Potoshop|Adobe xd) Scrum.
 I'm learning React , Angular, MySQL but I'm open to learning any other technology! <br>
 🎨  I am a highly creative person.
 I love generating attractive experiences, not only visually but also functionally, paying special attention on details.
 I like being part of a team because I can learn from my teammates and bring my knowledge in order to achieve goals.<br>
+💼 If you want to know more about me, you can visit <a href="https://github.com/DenverCoder1/readme-typing-svg"> my portfolio </a>

 <h2> Skills <img src = "https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width = 32px> </h2>